blovelace84/Mp3-repo/README.md

 - Plays five MP3 songs from the `Music` directory.
 - User-friendly script for basic music playback.
+- Easy set across all platforms (Windows, MacOS and Linux)
 ## Requirements

 - Python 3.11